directory

 Sheriff No, my good lord; therefore be patient.

-BUCKINGHAM Hastings, and Edward's children, Rivers, Grey,
+BUCKINGHAM Hastings, and Edward's children, Gre and Rivers,

-Holy King Henry, and thy fair son Edward, 5
+Holy King Henry, and thy fair son Edward,

 Vaughan, and all that have miscarried

-By underhand corrupted foul injustice,
+By underhand corrupted foul injustice,--

 If that your moody discontented souls